Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 for thickness after a pass through the planer.
 Each must be

-straight and flat and not below the minimum thickness in order
+straight and flat and not below the minimum thickness used.

 Here the new candidates are for the sash bottoms.
 LS image

-First video with Lary explaining the next steps
+The first video.
+Lary is explaining the next steps

 for preparing the arch sash segments.
 PWM video